What We’re Looking For

 Personal Interviews may be most helpful for students who have a circumstance best explained in a personal conversation, or who have specific questions.
 Interviews may take place on campus or as admissions staff travel around the country.

-You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our admitted student profile on the Facts & Figures page.
+You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our admitted student profile on the Enrollment At A Glance page.